matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 * The types of errors the developers tend to make and the types of defects that result from these errors
 * The types of failures that have occurred in other, similar applications

-In general, errors, defects and failures may be related to: input (e.g., correct input not accepted, parameters wrong or missing), output (e.g., wrong format, wrong result), logic (e.g., missing cases, wrong operator), computation (e.g., incorrect operand, wrong computation), interfaces (e.g., parameter mismatch, incompatible types), or data (e.g., incorrect initialization, wrong type).
+In general, errors, defects and failures may be related to: input (e.g., correct input not accepted, parameters wrong or missing), output (e.g., wrong format, wrong result), logic (e.g., missing cases, wrong operator), computation (e.g., incorrect operand, wrong computation), interfaces (e.g., parameter mismatch, incompatible types), or data (e.g., incorrect initialisation, wrong type).

 Fault attacks are a way to implement error guessing.
 This test technique requires the tester to create or acquire a list of possible errors, defects and failures, and to design tests that will identify defects associated with the errors, expose the defects, or cause the failures.
 These lists can be built based on experience, defect and failure data, or from common knowledge about why software fails.